Guardian Prime

-Guardian Prime is a fictional comicbook character owned by Comic Republic Global Network.
-He was created by Comic Republic pioneers Jide Martin and Wale Awelenje as one of three proposed flagship characters for the at-the-time unnamed venture.
+Guardian Prime (GP) is a comicbook character.
+The character was created by Comic Republic creators Jide Martin and Wale Awelenje as one of three proposed flagship characters for the venture.

+Publication history

-Guardian Prime briefly appeared for the first time in comic strips attached to movie schedule flyers in Nigerian cinemas.
+Guardian Prime appeared for the first time in comic strips attached to movie flyers in Nigerian cinemas.

-Subsequently, he appeared in Might Of Guardian Prime Issue 1, which was produced by: Jide Martin, Michael Balogun, and the Ezeogu brothers (Ozo and Tobe).
+Subsequently, he appeared in Might Of Guardian Prime Issue 1, produced by Martin, Michael Balogun, and Ezeogu brothers Ozo and Tobe..

-Jide Martin, in an interview with The Guardian, said of his motivation to create the character: "I saw that Nigeria was filled with so much negativity.
+Martin described his motivation to create the character: "I saw that Nigeria was filled with so much negativity.
 This hero [was] designed to give us faith to see that our actions and words could indeed make a difference and throw a positive light on Nigeria to a global audience".

-In an interview with the BBC, Jide described him as a character designed as a moral role model.
+Jide described GP as a character designed as a moral role model.

-Powers and abilities
+Abilities

-Guardian Prime is described in the Comic Republic series as "Man, the way his creator intended him to be" and "The fifth element, one of the five essential elements for life to exist on Earth (Earth, Water, Air, Fire and Man-to stand guard over the others)".
-NACSS commander, Jade Waziri's information classifies him as a red class para human.
+GP is described as "Man, the way his creator intended him to be" and, "The fifth element, one of the five essential elements for life to exist on Earth (Earth, Water, Air, Fire and Man-to stand guard over the others)".
+NACSS commander, Jade Waziri's information classifies him as a "red class para human".

 He has invulnerability, super strength, flight, speed, enhanced senses, ability to intensify his body heat, and the ability to temporarily pass his invulnerability to any object he touches.
-Guardian Prime has immense strength and his notable feats of strength include carrying an Airbus aeroplane, ripping a helicopter into two, and he is able to carry an asteroid.
-He can fly at supersonic speeds, notably being able to fly from the sun back to the Earth in fifteen minutes.
-He can survive in space without the use of any breathing equipment.
-He can also intensify his body heat and create fire.
+Guardian Prime has immense strength that enables him to carry a commercial jet and tear a helicopter in half.

+He can fly at supersonic speeds, notably flying from the Sun to the Earth in fifteen minutes.
+He can survive in space without breathing equipment.
+He can intensify his body heat and create fire.
 Gaiya once said that he "can burn brighter than a blue star".

-Guardian Prime has gone up against Eevruwih,the spirit of aggression.
+Guardian Prime fought Eevruwih, the spirit of aggression.

-Fictional Character Biography
+Fictional biography

-Born in Lagos, Nigeria,to Nigerian parents,Tunde Jaiye is the son of Danjuma Jaiye,a military general, and Evelyn Jaiye, a businesswoman.
-He has a baby sister named Chichi.
-From a young age, Tunde has lived a sheltered life, but nevertheless,has always believed in being compassionate and protecting the weak.
-When he becomes an Adult, He finds out that he is a Guardian.
-Guardians are special humans tasked with protecting the Human race, and they are ordained by Gaia, the Goddess of the Earth.
-Every 2000 years,a new guardian is born into the world.Depending on the state of the world, some guardians live out their entire lives without ever knowing who they really are, as their powers never manifest until they are needed most.
-With the world in turmoil and with his newfound powers and abilities, Tunde Jaiye sets out to save the world as Guardian prime.
+Born in Lagos, Nigeria, to Nigerian parents, Tunde Jaiye is the son of Danjuma Jaiye, a military general, and Evelyn Jaiye, a businesswoman.
+His baby sister is Chichi.

+Tunde lived a sheltered life, believing in compassion and protecting the weak.
+When he becomes an adult, he learns that he is a Guardian.
+Guardians are tasked with protecting the human race, as ordained by Gaia, the Goddess of the Earth.

+Every 2000 years, a new guardian is born.
+Depending on the state of the world, some guardians live out their entire lives without ever knowing who they really are.
+Their powers manifest only when they are needed most.